mariadb-corporation/MaxScale/Tutorials/RabbitMQ-And-Tee-Archiving.md

 ## Setting up RabbitMQ server

-To set up the RabbitMQ server, follow the instructions for your OS onthe [RabbitMQ website](https://www.rabbitmq.com/download.html).
+To set up the RabbitMQ server, follow the instructions for your OS on the [RabbitMQ website](https://www.rabbitmq.com/download.html).
 Useful documentation about access rights can be found on the [Access Control](https://www.rabbitmq.com/access-control.html) page and for UNIX systems the [`rabbitmqctl` manpage](https://www.rabbitmq.com/man/rabbitmqctl.1.man.html) has all the needed commands to manage your installation of RabbitMQ.

 For this tutorial, we will use a RabbitMQ server installed on a CentOS 7 from the RPM packages.
-Since CentOS 7 doesn't have the RabbitMQ server in the default repositores, we will need two extra repositories: The EPEL repository and the Erlang repository.
+Since CentOS 7 doesn't have the RabbitMQ server in the default repositories, we will need two extra repositories: The EPEL repository and the Erlang repository.

 * [EPEL repositories](https://fedoraproject.org/wiki/EPEL)
 * [Erlang repositories](https://www.erlang-solutions.com/resources/download.html)